Mrtckr008/Android-Sample-Best-Practices/README.md

 ### Key Libraries

-- Jetpack Compose & Material3 & Compose Navigation: For building modern UIs with a focus on material design principles.
+- Jetpack Compose & Material3 & Compose Navigation 3: For building modern UIs with a focus on material design principles.
 - Dagger-Hilt: Dependency injection framework for Android, simplifying the provision of dependencies across the application.
 - Retrofit & Gson: Networking and JSON serialization/deserialization for API communication.
 - Jetpack Navigation: For handling in-app navigation in a modular and scalable way.